Choy Moo Kheong

 An outstanding self-taught artist, Moo Kheong returned to his motherland, Singapore, after several years abroad in pursuance of a sense of purpose and direction in life.
 He has since successfully made it on the international art scene, albeit by an unusual route.

 He is convinced that as an artist, "You must protect your individualism or you will get lost."

-"After my last exhibition in 1993, I lost interest in further solo exhibition.
-Somehow I was no more comfortable with those 15 minutes' fame.
-With the passing of the years, my interest of the happening in the art world has waned.
+"After my last exhibition in 1993, I lost interest in a further solo exhibition.
+Somehow I was no more comfortable with those 15 minutes of fame.
+With the passing of the years, my interest in the happening in the art world has waned.
 In a certain way, I am a recluse in the art world being that I'm making my living as an artist.

 I have never believed in the fragile sensitive personality of an artist and the constant need to be appreciated by the world."

 Moo Kheong is adamant that "every artist must have passion; to create without passion is meaningless."
 He explains, "We live in a world of perceptions which govern the way we see things and give us a sense of the reality of the shapes, forms and colours around us.
 Artists interpret and translate these elements into their version of reality."
 His personal satisfaction comes from producing art which can never be mistaken for anything other than a work by Choy Moo Kheong.